moudio/memory-game/README.md

 ## How to Play

-1. Click on any card to flip it
+1. Click on any card to select it
-2. Try to find its matching pair
+2. Each click increases your score
-3. If you click the same card twice, you lose!
+3. If you click the same card twice, you lose and the game resets
-4. Try to achieve the highest score possible
+4. Try to achieve the highest score possible without clicking the same card twice
+5. The cards shuffle after each click to make it more challenging

 ## Built With